Hedgehog-Technologies/ht_mlotool/docs/usage-guide.md

 - *Optional* Argument
    - `<filename>` - The name of the file that the current MLO data is saved in
-   - If this argument is left blank then the resource will attempt to find the associated save file and load it into cache if it exists
+   - If this argument is left blank then the resource will attempt to automatically find the associated save file for the MLO your player ped is standing in and load it into cache if it exists

 ### savemlo